-We focus exclusively on measures of mental health and stability for individual i in block b and camp number c ( $Y{ibc}$ ); $\theta_l$ represents fixed effects for the respondent's township of origin in Myanmar; and $\gamma_c$ , $\delta_e$ , $X{ibc}$ , $\epsilon{ibc}$ are as defined above.
+We focus exclusively on measures of mental health and stability for individual i in block b and camp number c $(Y{ibc})$ ; $\theta_l$ represents fixed effects for the respondent's township of origin in Myanmar; and $\gamma_c$ , $\delta_e$ , $X{ibc}$ , $\epsilon{ibc}$ are as defined above.
 If past violence indeed mediates the psychosocial impact of employment, we expect to find that $\beta_3 \neq 0$ .
 Our observations from baseline data suggest that $\beta_3 \geq 0$ : those who experienced greater violence in the past are likely to experience greater psychosocial benefits from an employment intervention.

 We define exposure to violence, Violence, as an indicator for whether the household experienced at least one death in his or her family or community during the 2017 exodus from Myanmar.
-Two pieces of evidence suggest that exposure to violence was indeed quasirandom: our universe of sociodemographic measures appear balanced between those who did or did not experience at least one death; and reports by the Human Rights Council repeatedly articulate the indiscriminate nature of the Myanmar military's "Clearance Operations".
+Two pieces of evidence suggest that exposure to violence was indeed quasirandom: our universe of sociodemographic measures appear balanced between those who did or did not experience at least one death, and reports by the Human Rights Council repeatedly articulate the indiscriminate nature of the Myanmar military's "clearance operations."
 We consider each in turn.

-Table 3 presents a balance table between those individuals who reported at least one death in their family or community and those who reported none, conditional on the respondent's township of origin.
+Table 3 presents a balance table between those individuals who reported at least one death in their family or community and those who reported none.
 We present the results including (1) township-level fixed effects and (2) fifty square mile grid-level fixed effects.
-We select township fixed-effects because all refugees originate from one of three townships (Maungdaw, Buthidaung, or Rathedaung - see map in Figure 4 of Appendix) and it is not clear whether the military chose to attack one administrative boundary for political expediency or internal alliances before another.
+We select township fixed-effects because all refugees originate from one of three townships (Maungdaw, Buthidaung, or Rathedaung - see map in Figure 4 of Appendix) and it is possible that the military may have chosen to attack one administrative boundary for political expediency or internal alliances before another (no available evidence suggests this, but we consider the possibility).
 Second, in the absence of available data on military movement but presuming that the military could not cover all regions at once, we group origin villages into grid cells of fifty square miles (although balance is robust to a variety of cell sizes).
-Across all available timeinvariant sociodemographic measures we collect, features appear balanced between those who did and did not witness at least one death under both the township-level fixed effect specification and the grid-cell level fixed effect specification (Columns 3 and 4, respectively).
+Across all available time-invariant sociodemographic measures we collect, features appear balanced between those who did and did not witness at least one death under both the township-level fixed effect specification and the grid-cell level fixed effect specification (Columns 3 and 4, respectively).
 It is worth noting that sociodemographic measures are balanced even absent controls for location of origin (Column 5).
 Out of precaution, however, we choose to impose township fixed effects in all violence-related regressions (which we prefer over the grid-cell fixed effects as it reduces room for arbitrary experimenter determination and relies purely on existing geographical/administrative boundaries).